-I-640 Assisted Living Facility (ALF)
+I-640 Living Choices (Assisted Living Facility)

-ALF Waiver recipients will be advised to report any changes in income or resources to the DHS County Office.
-If at any time the Division of Aging, Adult and Behavioral Health Services (DAABHS) or the Office of Long Term Care determines that cost effectiveness is not met or that the client no longer meets the requirements for an Intermediate Level of Care, the County Office will be notified and the ALF case will be closed.
-If the case is closed for any reason, the eligibility worker will determine if the client is eligible in any other Medicaid category.
+Living Choices Waiver (Assisted Living Facility) recipients will be advised to report any changes in income or resources.
+If at any time the Division of Aging, Adult and Behavioral Health Services (DAABHS) or the Office of Long Term Care determines that cost effectiveness is not met or that the client no longer meets the requirements for an Intermediate Level of Care, the Living Choices case will be closed.
+If the case is closed for any reason, the system will determine if the client is eligible in any other Health Care category.
 If eligible in another category, the recipient can be certified in that category without requiring a new application.

-If the ALF Waiver client loses eligibility for one month only, the case may remain open with an overpayment submitted for the month of ineligibility.
-When the County has advance knowledge of ineligibility in a future month, procedures at $\underline{\mathsf{MS}}\ \mathsf{E}\text{-}410$ will be followed, advance notice given, and the case adjusted at the appropriate time.
+If the Living Choices Waiver client loses eligibility for one (1) month only, the case may remain open with an overpayment submitted for the month of ineligibility.
+When DHS has advance knowledge of ineligibility in a future month, procedures at MS E-410 will be followed, advance notice given, and the case adjusted at the appropriate time.